How to Change Administrator on Windows 10 and Windows 11

 Method 2: Change Administrator via Settings

-Another way to change administrator on Windows 11 and Windows 10 is by using the settings app.
+Another way to change the administrator on Windows 11 and Windows 10 is by using the settings app.
 Using the Settings app to change the administrator provides a modern and user-friendly interface for managing user accounts.

 Step 1: Press the Windows key + I to open the Settings app.